j5ik2o/cqrs-es-example-go/README.md

 ## Overview

-This is an example of CQRS/Event Sourcing implemented in Go.
+This is an example of CQRS/Event Sourcing and GraphQL implemented in Go.

 This project uses [j5ik2o/event-store-adapter-go](https://github.com/j5ik2o/event-store-adapter-go) for Event Sourcing.